Genghis Tron

-Genghis Tron is an American cybergrind band formed in Poughkeepsie, New York, United States, and latterly based in Brooklyn, New York and San Francisco, California.
+Genghis Tron is an American experimental metal band that was founded in Poughkeepsie, New York in 2004.
+The band subsequently relocated to Pittsburgh, Pennsylvania, where it was based for much of its first several years.
+Its members currently reside in Brooklyn, New York, and San Francisco, California.
 The band signed to Relapse Records after releasing two recordings on Crucial Blast.
 The group went on an indefinite hiatus in 2010, but returned in 2020 and soon after announced a new album, Dream Weapon, which was released in March 2021.

 History

 2004–2010: Formation, Dead Mountain Mouth, and Board Up the House

 Genghis Tron formed in 2004 in Poughkeepsie, New York.
 Around the time of the band's formation, vocalist Mookie Singerman sang and played guitar in the two-piece project Glitter Pals with his friend Jake Friedman while they were attending Vassar College.
 Friedman also featured on the song "Laser Bitch" from Genghis Tron's Cloak of Love EP (2005).

 Genghis Tron has toured with such bands as Behold... the Arctopus, Converge, Kylesa, Gaza, The Dillinger Escape Plan and The Faint.

 In 2008, the group released an album, Board Up the House.
 It was named a "Critic's Choice" by The New York Times and was awarded the title of "Album of the Year" by the magazine Rock Sound.